home :: site contents :: contact

 John Bunyan

-John Bunyan was an English Puritan minister born at Elstow, near Bedford, in 1628, his father's house "being of that rank that is meanest and most despised of all the families in the land".
-As a boy he was given instruction in reading and writing, but he was almost unparalleled for lying, swearing and cursing.
-Although he at first felt much terror because of the "wrath to come", in time he began to harden, so that even several remarkable works of providence - which saved his life - left him spiritually asleep.
-Mr Bunyan's father-in-law, however, was a devout and godly man who had given to Mrs Bunyan two Christian books - "The Plain Man's Pathway to Heaven", and "The Practice of Piety".
-John Bunyan therefore began to seek after an outward holiness, but soon found he could not give up his swearing and Sabbath-breaking, and he despaired of pardon from God.
-Through the influence of a poor Christian man who befriended him he began to read the Bible, and upon hearing the conversation of some godly women at the door of a house in Bedford he was convinced of the reality of the work of God in the heart, and that he did not yet know it.
-This was the turning point of John Bunyan's life, and from then on he sought the Lord until with great joy, he found the Christ who was crucified for sinners.
+JOHN BUNYAN (1628-1688) was an English Puritan minister from Bedfordshire.
+His father's house was "of that rank that is meanest and most despised of all the families in the land".
+As a boy he received some minimal education but became almost unparalleled for lying, swearing and cursing.
+Early in life he felt much terror because of the "wrath to come" (Matthew 3:8), but in time he began to harden so that even several remarkable providences by which he was whisked from the jaws of death – left him spiritually asleep.
+Mr Bunyan's father-in-law, however, was a devout and godly man who had given to Mrs Bunyan two Christian books, "The Plain Man's Pathway to Heaven" and "The Practice of Piety".
+Bunyan therefore began to seek after an outward holiness but soon found he could not give up his swearing and Sabbath-breaking.
+He despaired of pardon from God.
+Nonetheless, through the influence of a poor Christian man who befriended him, he began to read the Bible.
+Then, overhearing the conversation of some godly women in a house doorway in Bedford, he became convinced of the reality of the work of God’s Spirit in the heart – and that he did not yet know it by personal experience.
+This was the turning point of John Bunyan's life.
+From that time he went seeking until with great joy he found forgiveness and peace with God through the Saviour who was crucified for sinners.

 Grace Abounding to the Chief of Sinners